MediumRare-notnerb/Formbot3d/README.md

 That begs the question, "what do I need to build a printer from one of these kits?"
-Well lucky for you, I made a list! :-)
+Well lucky for you, I made a list!

 **The Main Tools:**
 * Soldering iron
 * Isopropyl alcohol
 * Paper towels
+* Crimping tools
 * Grease for the linear rails - Mobilux ep2 is best for our average use case
 * Threadlocker (blue/medium strength)
 * Some metric allen keys